oracle/wookiee/README.md

 <b>So think of Wookiee when you...</b>
 <i>
-* ...are trying to track down what library you put the eleventh health check implementation of your career for you to copy paste
+* ...are trying to track down what library you put the eleventh health check implementation of your career in for you to copy paste
 * ...just aren't sure whether you want to use Colossus or Akka Http and you'd like to be able to swap between the two in a few minutes or just run both at once!
 * ...need to get metrics recording in your service and reporting out to Graphite